 The Deification of Washington

-The fact is, the empire of America makes the same claim that Rome did: it’s rulers sit in the heavens as equals with the other gods and goddesses.
-Of course many American citizens don’t buy into the rhetoric, but even so, they will often give their total devotion and their very lives for the glory of their empire.
-Jesus, just as he did 2000 years ago in Rome, offers a way out of this pagan worship.
+The fact is, the empire of America makes the same claim that Rome did: its rulers sit in the heavens as equals with the other gods and goddesses.
+Of course, many American citizens don’t buy into the rhetoric, but even so, they will often give their total devotion and their very lives for the glory of their empire.
+Jesus, just as he did 2000 years ago in Rome, offers a way out of this pagan worship because America does indeed have a god.

 Baptized Out of Rome

-Jesus brought his good news (the Gospel), that he was victorious over his enemies and that citizen of empire could be liberated.
+Jesus brought his good news (the Gospel), that he was victorious over his enemies and that citizens of empire could be liberated.
 Unfortunately, when Evangelicals talk about salvation, they often speak of it as a “get out of hell free” card, but it was so much more to the early Christians.
+Jesus utilized the word ‘apostle,’ which is ‘apostolos’ in Greek, to describe those he sent to bring the Gospel of the Kingdom.
+The word literally means “delegate, envoy, or messenger”4 and was a secular term used by the Greeks and Romans before Jesus subversively adopted it.

 A Powerless Gospel